dragonheaven/ethprice-betting-dapp/README.md

 ## Betting on Ethereum Price using Oraclize
-Bet on the date for a specific ether price
+Betting on the date for a specific ether price, probably fair by RNG generated via Oraclize
-Betting for a specific ETH price on the date